eunomia-bpf/bpf-developer-tutorial/src/7-execsnoop/README_en.md

-# eBPF Beginner's Practical Tutorial Seven: Capturing Process Execution/Exit Time, Printing Output to User Space via perf event array
+# eBPF Beginner's Practical Tutorial Seven: Capturing Process Execution Event, Printing Output to User Space via perf event array

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel that allows developers to dynamically load, update, and run user-defined code at runtime.